apollographql/rust-best-practices/book/chapter_01.md

 * Move runtime example and usage docs into Rust Docs, `/// doc comment`, where they can be tested and kept up-to-date by tools like `cargo doc`.

 > Doc-comments and Doc-testing, `///` and `//!` in [chapter 12](./chapter_12.md)

+## Maybe there's eventually a section on "when to pass ownership" also, since we should get into &mut T vs mut T.
+## When to use const